CorrM/Unreal-Finder-Tool/README.md

 - Add UI.
 - Some changes to `SDK Generator` and `Instance Logger`.
 - Let GObject address getted form `GObject Finder` be valid to use directly.
+  - You can now just set the address you get from `GObjects finder` in the `GObject input field`.

 ##### 25-06-2019
 - Add `SDK Generator`.